FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/plugin-features/Plugin Features.rst

 -  Quick Map Service

    *Note: For QuickMapService, it is necessary to install and add maps.
-   Click on the QuickMapServices icon>Settings>More Services> Get Contributed Pack> Save.*
+   Click on the QuickMapServices button>Settings>More Services> Get Contributed Pack> Save.*